jasonkoubi-hellorobot/RDP-Into-Stretch-3-Ubuntu-22.04-Robot-Ubuntu-24.04-Host-/README.md

 This guide shows how to enable and use **RDP** to access the Stretch 3 robot’s onboard computer from your own machine running Ubuntu 24.04.

+**Note: On Ubuntu 22.04, the robot must already be logged into its desktop session locally before you can connect via RDP.**

 ## On the Stretch 3 Robot (Ubuntu 22.04)